SSWConsulting/SSW.Rules.Content/rules/do-you-inform-the-client-of-any-resource-or-rate-changes/rule.md

 As you know, there is also inflation and resulting CPI increases that change the financial landscape over time and as such we must adjust our rates.

-After careful consideration, we've decided to increase SSW’s rates by $20+GST per hour for all our clients.
+After careful consideration, we've decided to increase SSW’s rates by ${{ INCREASE }}+GST per hour for all our clients.

 Thank you for all the work you’ve done with us, and we look forward to doing much more with you in the years to come.
 :::